All Episodes

 I voted not to take it away.

-Yes, said that.
+And he said that.

-Yes, and he but the thing is he voted for the stimulus package, and Acorn gets stimulus money.
+But the thing is, he voted for the stimulus package.

-So he that's that's a lie right there.
+So that's a lie right there.

-And when I asked his representative who couldn't get off script, I said, now why do they deserve to get money?
+And when I asked his representative, who couldn't get off script, I said, now, why do they deserve to get money?

-And I went on to to summarize this uninformed automaton that uh all the corruption going on within Acorn, and I asked, why would they risk all this taxpayer money on such a controversial organization?
+And I asked, why would they risk all this taxpayer money on such a controversial organization?

-I actually believe, because Casey's elevator doesn't go to the top floor.
+Actually believe, because Casey's elevator doesn't go to the top floor.

-I actually believe that he believes that acorn's out there helping poor people.
+I actually believe that he believes that Acorn's out there helping poor people get housing and food stamps.

-And Charlie Gibson's elevator gets closer to the top floor than Bob Casey's does.
+I think look at Charlie Gibson doesn't even know about the story and Charlie Gibson's elevator gets closer to the top floor than Bob Casey's does.

-Teachers ordered to monitor cleaning of hands in morning before and after lunch in every restroom visit in New Jersey.
+Teachers ordered to monitor cleaning of hands in morning, before and after lunch in every restroom visit in New Jersey.

-Now, what's a parent supposed to do?
+Now what's a parent supposed to do?